writethedocs/www/docs/conf/prague/2020/welcome-wagon.rst

 Helpdesk
 ~~~~~~~~

-If you still have questions, reach out to us at the Helpdesk any time.
+If you still have questions, reach out to us at the Helpdesk anytime.
 Select **Expo** > **Helpdesk** > **Chat** and enter your question.
 A member of the Welcome Wagon will be online during conference hours to help you.

-Message Organisers
+Message organisers
 ~~~~~~~~~~~~~~~~~~

 Go to the **People** tab, select the **Filter** icon, and select **Organisers**.
 Select an Organiser and start typing your question.
 You can also email us at {{ shortcode }}@writethedocs.org.